phlong3105/mon/project/detpr/src/swin/docs/tutorials/customize_models.md

 We basically categorize model components into 5 types.

 - backbone: usually an FCN network to extract feature maps, e.g., ResNet, MobileNet.
 - neck: the component between backbones and heads, e.g., FPN, PAFPN.
-- head: the component for specific tasks, e.g., bbox prediction and mask prediction.
+- head: the component for specific tasks, e.g., box prediction and mask prediction.
 - roi extractor: the part for extracting RoI features from feature maps, e.g., RoI Align.
 - loss: the component in head for calculating losses, e.g., FocalLoss, L1Loss, and GHMLoss.

 ## Develop new components